 Beyond correction, future AI keyboards will likely:

-In response to growing concerns, expect:
+In response to user concerns, we've seen dramatic improvements:

 For those concerned about adopting technology that might quickly become outdated, it's worth noting that many AI keyboard apps update regularly with new features, making them potentially better long-term investments than they might initially appear.